Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

 ### Architecture Diagrams

-RAG solution typically comprised with 2 processes: Indexing and Searching.
+RAG solution is typically comprised with 2 processes: Indexing and Searching.
 - Indexing is the process of creating a vector representation of the data.
 - Searching is the process of finding the most similar vectors to a given query vector.